Talin, Armenia: Economy

 The citizens of Talin are mainly involved in agriculture.
 Cattle-breeding is common in the rural areas around Talin.
 Beekeeping farms are also found at higher woodlands.

 On the other hand, gemstones production is quite developed in Talin.
-Currently, the "DiamoTech" Factory for gemstones and jewelry is operating in the town since 2004.
+Currently, the "DiamoTech" Factory for gemstones and jewelry has been operating in the town since 2004.

 Additionally, Talin is home to the "Bonilat" factory for dairy products founded in 2005, on the basis of the former Talin cheese factory.
 The town is also home to the "Avetsiyan Aghek" plant for soft drinks.
 An asphalt and bitumen plant is also operating since the Soviet days.
 The town has many small enterprises for dairy and bakery products.

 As of November 2017, Talin is home to the largest solar power plant in Armenia.
 The 1 MW "Talin-1" solar power plant was officially opened on November 7, 2017, as a private project initiated by local investors and financed by the KfW German development bank.